Driver training

 The new owner/director must submit a completed Driving Training School Application and provide:

-The full legal names of the new ownership group
+• The full legal names of the new owners and updated contact information

-Confirmation that director names have been updated with the BC Business Registry
+• If applicable, confirmation that the business address and/or director names have been updated with the BC Business Registry

 For potential new owners